 Machu Picchu

-Nestled near the iconic Machu Picchu, these 288 coffee farmers, 23% of whom are women, cultivate high-altitude Arabica coffee.
-The unique climate and rich biodiversity of the region contribute to producing some of the best organic coffee in the world.
+Near Machu Picchu, 288 farmers (23% women) grow high-altitude Arabica coffee.
+The region’s unique climate and rich biodiversity produce some of the best organic coffee in the world.

 Machu Picchu